Last update: 01.08.2019

-Marketing itself as “the easiest to use” VPN around, proXPN starts out confident right out of the traps.
-Keeping things simple with just free and premium plans for users to choose from, this VPN certainly makes it easy to download and purchase.
+Marketing itself as “the easiest to use” VPN around, proXPN starts out confidently right off the bat.
+Keeping things simple with 3 premium plans and a 30-day risk-free trial, this VPN certainly makes it easy to download and purchase.
 But what else does the proXPN VPN bring to the table?

-As we’ll see during this proXPN VPN review, this VPN offers a bit more than just the bare minimum – it has some neat features, even for free users.
+As we’ll see during this proXPN VPN review, this VPN offers a bit more than just the bare minimum – it has a few neat features that we’ll discuss a bit later.
 But there’s nothing particularly special about what proXPN has to offer.
 At its root, this is just a conventional VPN with specs that are superseded by plenty of high-end alternatives.

 Is proXPN safe to use?

 The first thing security-conscious VPN users will notice when they look for a proXPN download is that the VPN supports three security protocols: OpenVPN, IPSec, and PPTP.
 That’s good news from a security perspective.
-Some free VPNs restrict themselves to PPTP, which is generally seen as outdated.
 The inclusion of an OpenVPN option means that you can enjoy a much higher standard of protection.

 Encryption is a possible weak spot though, with proXPN offering up to 2048-bit encoding.
 That might be secure enough for everyday users, but it was left behind long ago by more solid alternatives.
 Moreover, the use of a 512-bit BF-CBC is below industry standards.

 At the same time, there are some issues regarding logging to think about.
 In the terms and conditions, we noticed that proXPN keeps information about every session.
 While they state that this doesn’t include the ability to see which sites people visit or what they type, the very fact that proXPN keeps these logs is worrying, even if they are routinely purged every couple of weeks.